web-infra-dev/mdx-rs/README.md

 This is a Node.js binding for MDX compliation of [Modern.js Doc](https://modernjs.dev/doc-tools) which is a modern documentation tool based on [Rspack](https://www.rspack.org/).

-## Credits

-Thanks to [mdxjs-rs](https://github.com/wooorm/mdxjs-rs), the awesome Rust library authored by [wooorm](https://github.com/wooorm).We forked this library and customize it for Modern.js Doc, adding the following features:
+We forked [mdxjs-rs](https://github.com/wooorm/mdxjs-rs) and customize it for Modern.js Doc, adding the following features:

 | Crate                                                       | Description                                                                                                                                                         |
 | ----------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------- |